Superhero: Current status/relevant cases

-As mentioned, the two companies also own a variety of other superhero-related marks.
-For instance, DC owns "Legion of Super-Heroes" and "DC Super Hero Girls" and Marvel owns “Marvel Super Hero Island" and "Marvel Super Hero Adventures."

 DC and Marvel have garnered a reputation for zealously protecting their superhero marks.
 As noted above, one of these instances included a man by the name of Graham Jules, who sought to publish a book entitled Business Zero to Superhero.
 In 2014, he received a cease and desist from DC and Marvel who claimed that his use of the term superhero would cause confusion and dilute their brands.
 He was offered a few thousand dollars in settlement to change the name of his book, but he did not concede.
 A few days prior to the scheduled hearing at the Intellectual Property Office in London, the companies backed down.

 A similar scenario occurred when comic book creator Ray Felix attempted to register his comic book series A World Without Superheroes with the USPTO.
 Felix is one of many who argue that the term "superhero" has become generic (see discussion below).
 Felix's mark is currently abandoned, but he has stated that he intends to fight against DC and Marvel for use of the term.

 In 2024, Superbabies Limited managed to obtain a default judgement and cancel the "super heroes" trademarks as genericized, except for the animation pictures mark.
 This was unexpected as Marvel and DC had filed a motion to extend time to answer.

 Daredevil Battles Hitler (July 1941), the premiere issue of Daredevil Comics; art by Charles Biro and Bob Wood.